Sohum09/A-badly-coded-book-cricket-game-but-its-the-test-format/README.md

 Changelog:

+Sep 8 2025: Update 3, Moved the code for drawn matches around to fix some sequence breaking bugs.

 Sep 6 2025: Update 2, Adjusted scoring rate to make it more realistic to test run rates.
 Also, global ball limit raised to match adjusted scoring rates and the rain-affecting part has also been accordingly tweaked.

 Sep 5 2025: Update 1, Add support for overs.